elwiam/MedHead-Frontend/artefacts/architecture/architecture-definition-document/README.md

  ![Baseline state of with separate systems](../../../images/baseline-systems.png)

-The separation of systems and extensive manual workflow effort involved in syrnchronizing relevant information between systems has been demonstrably unreProviding assistance to emergency services in real-time between hospitals to target:
+The separation of systems and extensive manual workflow effort involved in syrnchronizing relevant information between systems should provide assistance to emergency services in real-time between hospitals to target:

 Appropriate care facilities for a specific case.